 to view an animated version of this procedure.

 A laminectomy is a surgery to remove a small portion of a vertebra called the lamina.
 Vertebrae are the bones of the spine.
 The lamina is a small tall like portion on the rear of the vertebra.

 In some cases, only a portion of the lamina is removed from the vertebra.
 This procedure is known as laminotomy.

 Copyright © Nucleus Medical Media, Inc.

 A laminectomy is usually done to help take pressure off your spinal cord or a nerve running out from your spinal cord.
 It is also done to gain access to the spinal cord, bones, and discs that are below the lamina.

 , bony spurs, or other problems can cause narrowing of the canals that the nerves and spinal cord run through.
 This can irritate the nerve if it gets too narrow.
-Often, a laminectomy is done along with a disk removal to help make the canal larger and take pressure off the nerve being irritated.
+Often, a laminectomy is done along with a disc removal to help make the canal larger and take pressure off the nerve being irritated.

 When the spinal cord or other nerves get irritated, they can cause: WeaknessNumbnessPain in an arm or leg